-Monty (Montacer) Essid is a PhD student at the Courant Institute of Mathematical Sciences, NYU.
-His research interests include theoretical and numerical aspects of Optimal Transport theory; generalizations, connections with stochastic optimal control, mean field games, and applications in Finance and Data Science.
+Monty (Montacer) Essid is an adjunct professor at NYU and a Quant.
+He earned his PhD in Mathematics from the Courant Institute of Mathematical Sciences, NYU.
+His research interests include theoretical and numerical aspects of Optimal Transport; generalizations, connections with stochastic optimal control, optimization algorithms, mean field games, and applications in Finance and Data Science.

 Theoretical aspects: Regularized Optimal Transport (e.g. entropic, quadratic) both in discrete and continuous time, Schrodinger Bridges and extensions, Martingale Optimal Transport.

-Numerical aspects: Regularization on graphs, sample based reformulations for data science applications.
+Numerical aspects: Regularization on graphs, sample based reformulations for data science applications (e.g. adaptive optimal transport), connections with GAN, non-linear regression, reinforcement learning.

 Ph.D. in Mathematics, 2018